discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 As long as that requirement is matched you can freely use any spare Clones on <Skill name="Rewinder"/>; and <Skill name="Time Sink"/> (as long as there is no upcomming defiance break).

 ### Continuum Split
-<Skill name="Continuum Split"/> rewinds all your skills back to the status they have been while entering.
+<Skill name="Continuum Split"/> rewinds all your skills back to the status they have been at while entering.

+If the last stack of one of your Mantras gets used during the Continuum Split, it does not get rewinded!

-The durations depends on the amount of Clones spent, but usually two Clones are the optimal amount.
+The durations depends on the amount of Clones spent.

-Your goal should be to cast as many high priority skills during that time window, to be able to cast them twice as often as usual.

-Since your Shatters will get rewinded as well, you can shatter **all** of them for additional Alacrity.
+Since your Shatters will get rewinded as well, you can shatter **all** of them for additional boons.

+Make use of it at Precasts and during combat mostly if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.

 </GridItem>
 </Grid>